raineorshine/cint/README.md

 	/** Calls the given function as normal, then passes its inputs and output to the spier (defaults to console.log) */ cint.spy(f, spier)

+	/** Returns a copy of the given function that calls the original function in the context of the first argument.
+Passes arguments 1..n as normal. */ cint.inContext(f)

 ## String

 	/** Performs variable substitution on the string, replacing items in {curly braces}.